-The External Auditors' independence was further enhanced by the By-laws (on Professional Ethics, Conduct and Practice) of the Malaysian Institute of Accountants, International Ethics Standard Board for Accountants' Code of Ethics for Professional Accountants, and the Companies Act, 2016 in Malaysia.
+The External Auditors are independent of the Company in accordance with the By-Laws (on Professional Ethics, Conduct and Practice) of the Malaysian Institute of Accountants and the International Code of Ethics for Professional Accountants (including International Independence Standards), and the requirements of the Companies Act, 2016 in Malaysia.
 Based on the written assurance from the External Auditors and the Audit Committee's own assessment performed, the Audit Committee was satisfied with the suitability and independence of the External Auditors.
 The Audit Committee's assessment was concurred by the Board of Directors.
-Shareholders' approval will be sought for the re-appointment of the External Auditors in the forthcoming annual general meeting before an application for approval is sought from Bank Negara Malaysia.
+Shareholders' approval will be sought for the reappointment of the External Auditors in the forthcoming annual general meeting before an application for approval is sought from BNM.